The splitting lemmas for nonsmooth functionals on Hilbert spaces II. The case at infinity: Proofs of Main Theorems

-{\bf [} {\it Note}: The condition $\nu_\infty>0$ is essentially used in the proofs of the above lemma.
+{\bf [} Note: The condition $\nu_\infty>0$ is essentially used in the proofs of the above lemma.
 If $\nu_\infty=0$ the arguments before Lemma~\ref{lem:2.4} is not needed.
 In this case Lemmas~\ref{lem:2.4},~\ref{lem:2.5} also hold with $H^0_\infty=\{\theta\}$.
 When replaceing $F^\infty$ with ${\cal L}$ the corresponding conclusions in Lemma~\ref{lem:2.6} cannot be proved if no further conditions are imposed on ${\cal L}$.
 (See proof of Lemma~\ref{lem:2.16}). {\bf ]}

 Now $\bar B_{H^0_\infty}(\infty, R_1)$ is only locally compact, we cannot directly apply Theorem~\ref{th:2.1} to the function $F^\infty$.
-Recall that the compactness are only used in Step 1 and Step 6 of proof of \cite[Theorem~A.1]{Lu2}. (cf. the proof of more general \cite[Claim~A.3]{Lu2}).
+Recall that the compactness are only used in Steps 1 and 6 of proof of \cite[Theorem~A.1]{Lu2,Lu3}.
+(See the proof of more general \cite[Claim~A.3]{Lu2,Lu3}).
 We shall directly prove these two steps in the present case.
 To this end we need the following result.